ericzou/blog/source/_posts/2013-05-03-retro-fitting-angularjs-for-existing-rails-app.markdown

 ```

-Every time the user clicks submit without any client-side validation, the form issues an ajax request.
+Every time the user clicks submit, without any client-side validation, the form issues an ajax request.
 We rely on ActiveRecord to do the validation, feed us with the correct error messages, and store the errors in an errors object in javascript, with Angular's two-way binding.
 The view then gets updated automatically.

 Note: The approach works for us becuase our application only validates the input after the user attempts to submit the form.
 It might not work well in your case.